 The subject site is along a regional roadway network, with connectivity to a small local community.
 The plan includes two site access points along Chew Road.
-A minimum 5-foot-wide sidewalk shall be provided along the property frontage of Chew Road and associated crosswalks, and Americans with Disabilities Act (ADA) curb ramps crossing each vehicular access point.
+Staff recommend that a minimum 5-foot-wide sidewalk be provided along the property frontage of Chew Road and associated crosswalks, and Americans with Disabilities Act (ADA) curb ramps crossing each vehicular access point.